How to Navigate Your Business Digitally During The Global Pandemic

 If you’re in Banking & Finance, you could offer quality advice on financial management in these trying times.
 You could generate meaningful content in the form of videos, blog posts and quora answers.

 Cancelled events have caused financial losses and heartache for many.
 This doesn’t mean that all is lost.

-With time and Internet at its disposal, you have a captive audience that is happy to use Facebook Live and Instagram Live to participate in online events.
+With time and the Internet at its disposal, you have a captive audience that is happy to use Facebook Live and Instagram Live to participate in online events.

-Live stream your product launch, store opening ceremony, or company anniversary celebration on social media to engage your audience and build online presence.
+Live stream your product launch, store opening ceremony, or company anniversary celebration on social media to engage your audience and build an online presence.
 You can even offer discount codes to the first few people streaming your event.
 Or tell all those watching, something interesting about your product.
 This is a great way to grab their attention.

 Maximizing your business reach on social media by using hashtags is a good way to grow your online presence.